 If you’re a senior and looking for a cheap and simple plan, or you’re the son or daughter of a senior looking for a quality internet connection to set your parent up with, this guide aims to help you find the right NBN plan for your needs.
 We’ll also explain some of the more confusing aspects of the NBN, such as speed tiers and data needs.

 Cheap NBN — quick comparison

-Before we jump in with NBN plans for different needs, if you’re curious about what sort of prices, plans and deals are available, the following table shows a selection of unlimited data NBN plans under $70 per month on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
+Before we jump in with NBN plans for different needs, if you’re curious about what sort of prices and deals are available, the following table shows a selection of unlimited data NBN plans for under $70 per month on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to referral partners.

 The best NBN plans for seniors

-There are some great NBN options available for seniors, with some offering exclusive deals and discounts.
+There are some great NBN options available for seniors, with telcos offering exclusive deals and discounts.
 Aussie Broadband, 10Mates, Westnet and Flip all provide specific NBN packages for pensioners, including phone lines.
 Here’s what they’re offering:

-- Aussie Broadband Seniors NBN Basic Speed Plan for $60 with unlimited data and landline connection
+- Aussie Broadband Seniors NBN Basic Speed Plan for $60 with unlimited data and landline connection.

 Keep in mind that any discounts and deals for seniors and pensioners might require you to hold an eligible card, such as a Seniors Card, Pensioner Concession Card or Veterans card, so you should always check these requirements before signing up.